How To Choose A Quality Olive Oil

 Olive oil, historically used in the U.S. mostly by immigrants from Mediterranean countries and adventurous gourmets, has gone mainstream.
 Americans consume over 70 million gallons; a nearly ten-fold increase since 1982.

 This is good news.
 Olive oil has the highest percentage of heart-healthy monounsaturated fat of any edible oil.
 Quality olive oil also contains abundant antioxidants, substances that have been shown to provide cardiovascular and anti-cancer effects.
-And, of course, quality olive tastes wonderful; the vibrant green treat has probably helped many Americans realize that there is no need to sacrifice sensory pleasure in pursuit of healthy eating.
+For those committed to an anti-inflammatory diet, high-quality olive oil can be a cornerstone, delivering not just health benefits but also sensory pleasure with its vibrant taste and aroma.

 But the olive oil industry’s expansion in the U.S. and worldwide has come with controversy.
 In an issue of the New Yorker, an article called “Slippery Business” by Tom Mueller revealed that fraud remains a major problem in the imported olive oil business.
 Mueller reported that adulteration with inferior seed and nut oils is widespread.